Is JPMorgan Chase Insolvent?

 Of note, when adopted in 2015, CFR Part 324 allowed all non-advanced approach institutions (aka little banks) to make a permanent, one-time opt-out election, enabling them to calculate regulatory capital without AOCI.
 At the time, accumulated other comprehensive income was a minor entry on bank balance sheets and income statements, minor as in the footnotes.
 In the age of QE, however, AOCI is now a much bigger deal, but still is dwarfed by how QE has caused unrealized losses on bank balance sheets.

 So, let’s begin the fun with the fire-sale calculation we perform using the aggregate data from the FDIC.
 We start with total capital, the broadest definition of bank equity.
-We then subtract the goodwill and all of the intangibles, but add back in the mortgage servicing assets just to be nice.
-Once you see the result of the analysis, you’ll understand why we say “nice” regards adding back the MSRs.
+We then subtract the goodwill and all of the intangibles.
+(H/T to Jake for catching error in earlier edition.)

 U.S. Banking Industry